Foreground removal and 21 cm signal estimates: comparing different blind methods for the BINGO Telescope: Algorithm's performance

 \subsection{Influence of the number of realizations on the estimations}

-Employing FastICA and GMCA with $n_s=3$, but changing the number of simulations, we would inquired about the dependence of which algorithm of $N_r$.
-It is essential because in this period when BINGO pipelines are been built it is necessary to run 21 cm estimation several times.
-But to know how many simulations are sufficient to get an accurate estimate makes analysis processes faster.
+We also varied the number of simulations to estimate how much our results could be biased by the samples' size\footnote{FastICA and GMCA set as $n_s=3$.}.

-In Fig. \ref{fig: chi2_eff_nr_CS}, we see $\chi^2_{\textrm{eff}}$ for five different numbers of simulations for the three methods.
-Regarding FastICA and GMCA values, it is possible to verify that only for 400 realizations both algorithms have a statistically similar shape.
-FastICA seems to converge faster to the shape of the $\chi^2_{\textrm{eff}}$ with 400 realizations than GMCA.
-The results become clearer in Table \ref{tab: chi2overall_Ns}, where it is shown that only 25 realizations for all results of the algorithms are not compatible with one.
-All other numbers are statistically compatible.
-GMCA and FastICA only have the same shape with 400 realizations and $n_s=3$.
-It seems for a higher number of realizations on the estimation, in our configuration, both algorithms converge to the same shape and as the same $\chi_ {\textrm{overall}}^2$.
+Figure \ref{fig: chi2_eff_nr_CS} presents the results for five different numbers of simulations.
+In examining the values from FastICA and GMCA values, we observe that, for 400 realizations, both algorithms exhibit a statistically similar shape, as we can confirm from Panel B in Table \ref{tab: chi2overall_combined}.
+The table also indicates that only the case with 25 realizations shows incompatibility for the FastICA algorithm.
+For all other simulation counts, the algorithms demonstrate statistical compatibility.
+Notably, GMCA and FastICA exhibit identical shapes with 400 realizations.
+As the number of realizations increases, both algorithms converge towards the same shape and the same overall $\chi_ {\textrm{overall}}^2$ value

-\subsection{Comparison between GNILC, GMCA and FastICA algorithms}
+\subsection{Comparison between GNILC, GMCA, and FastICA algorithms}